qiskit-community/qiskit-experiments/docs/tutorials/Calibrating a single-qubit gates on a pulse backend_.rst

 ===========================================================

-A Derivative Removal by Adiabatic Gate (DRAG) pulse is designed to minimize leakage to a neighbouring transition.
+A Derivative Removal by Adiabatic Gate (DRAG) pulse is designed to minimize leakage and phase errors to a neighbouring transition.
 It is a standard pulse with an additional derivative component.
 It is designed to reduce the frequency spectrum of a normal pulse near the  :math:`|1> - |2>` transition, reducing the chance of leakage to the :math:`|2>` state.